+Key Questions

-Key Questions: What is US primacy?
+What is US primacy?
 On what bases of power does it rest?
 Can US primacy be maintained?
-Should primacy be a goal of US foreign policy?
-What is the rise of the rest?
-Does Zakaria view the rise of the rest as a threat to U.S. power?
-Is Zakaria's analysis liberal or realist?
-What has changed since he wrote that article in 2008?
+Should primacy be a goal of US foreign policy? ?
 In the debate over retrenchment, how does Walt's argument that balancing is the dominant tendency in the international system help us understand the potential consequences of US retrenchment?
 How, if at all, does China's grand strategy influence the US debate over retrenchment and primacy?
+How can the international community meet common global challenges like climate change in an era of great power competition?

 Class 14: Dec.
-6 Russia's Invasion of Ukraine: Competing Foreign Policy Responses
+5 Russia's Invasion of Ukraine: Competing Foreign Policy Responses and Challenges